fhi-beta/mobaGenetics-qc/README.md

 ### Current release
 The current release is available for alpha testing for expert users.
 We expect a new release to be publicly available for beta testing in the first semester of 2025.
 For more information on the release process, please contact [Marc Vaudel](https://www.fhi.no/en/ab/departments-and-centres/genetics-and-bioinformatics/marc-vaudel/).

-#### Documentation on the current release v.
-2024.07.01:
+👉 [Release notes and documentation](qc-pipeline/docs/release_notes.md): Documentation on the current and previous releases.
-- [QC Documentation](qc-pipeline/docs/2024.07.01/readme.md): Documentation on the quality control of the genotypes
-- [Test GWAS](gwas/readme.md): Test genome-wide association study

 ### Other pipelines and releases
 The current pipeline and its associated releases have been built on previous efforts: